-Students direct the experience by asking their own questions, they choose how and where to gather information, they get involved in learning by organizing authentic experiences, they choose an innovative way to demonstrate learning, and they reflect on the experience.
+Students direct the experience by asking their own questions, choosing how and where to gather information, getting involved in learning by organizing authentic experiences, choosing an innovative way to demonstrate learning, and reflecting on the experience.

 As wonderful as it would be to grab your kids and head out into the community to shadow climate scientists, study the animal behaviors associated with the changing seasons firsthand, and visit farms to participate in fall harvest (I think you should do all of these things if you can, by the way), there are other options for those that have less flexibility.